All Library locations are open with modified services.

 Honouring the Truth, Reconciling for the Future

-Published in 2015, the Final Report of the Truth and Reconciliation Commission of Canada includes details on the history and legacy of residential schools as well as 94 Calls to Action.
+Published in 2015, the Final Report of the Truth and Reconciliation Commission of Canada PDF includes details on the history and legacy of residential schools as well as 94 Calls to Action.

 Call to Action 69 specifically asks libraries, museums and archives to reexamine their commitment to truth and reconciliation and commit more resources to sharing the true history of Indigenous peoples with our communities.